googleapis/google-cloud-cpp/google/cloud/optimization/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Optimization API][cloud-service-docs], a service to Cloud Optimization API provides a portfolio of solvers to address common optimization use cases starting with optimal route planning for vehicle fleets.
+This directory contains an idiomatic C++ client library for the [Cloud Optimization API][cloud-service-root], a service that provides a portfolio of solvers to address common optimization use cases.

 This library is **experimental**.
 Its APIs are subject to change without notice.